sidart/bizdom/_posts/2021-07-12-the-narrative-of-zomatos-ipo.md

 Over the last 3 years, Zomato has lost >Rs4000 crores.
 But the excitement of having a rising star in your portfolio can make you ignore this.

 It is said that the public market values companies on numbers rather than narratives.
 This will be a testing time for this saying, esp in this bull market, since despite of whatever I have put together, **this will be a watershed moment!**

+But then, to make rational decisions in an uncertain world, you have to be able to sort reliable information from misinformation, and the credible from the incredible.